 It provides a portrait of:

-The Planning Program gives citizens, elected representatives and the administration a precise reference to guide future actions in the territory.
-Its implementation involves follow-up studies, municipal investment and amendments to existing by-laws.
+The Planning Program gives citizens, elected representatives and the administration with specific directions to guide future actions in Pointe-Claire territory.
+Applying the program involves follow-up studies, City investments and amendments to existing by-laws.

 Download the complete Planning Program.